With my mind and heart nixing bar hopping, Cobra out of control, I compromised and sought trophy quality, so I told

 He inquired about my trophy rings and gave me an orange/yellow Tiger Eye ring, my June birthstone, in a gold setting/.
 A jeweler friend of his made it.
 I confess I wore it around hubby as it was inexpensive enough to be in my household budget.

 Hubby was suspicious when I talked about art but not about the ring or the dishes.
 He thought I might be seeing the artist of my art show painting, grilled me about it, tracked down the artist and was sheepishly relieved over his misplaced suspicions when finding the artist was a married woman.

 Every trip to Shelton risked losing all I loved. but I couldn’t stop.
 I had to have my attention fix.
-I was paranoid he would hire a private investigator to follow me when I drove to see Darryl.
+I was paranoid hubby would hire a private investigator to follow me when I drove to see Darryl.
 At the edge of town, I zig-zagged a few residential streets to ensure none did.
 Out in the country, I pulled over just past an intersection, waited a minute to let any car following pass and then U-turned and took another direction.
 My stealth wasn't tested but I needed the assurance.
 The exposure risk of my hidden puppet shadow haunted me.

 Hubby actually met Darryl when our family went to the State Fair where Darryl had an exhibit.
 Calculating openness is the better subterfuge, I led the family to Darryl’s booth to show them who made our dishes.
 Darryl knew enough to treat me as just another customer.